-Proposal One: Directors will be elected by a majority of the Votes Cast at the Annual Meeting.
-Only Votes Cast "FOR" a nominee will be counted in the election of directors.
-There is no cumulative voting.
-Votes withheld with respect to one or more nominees will result in those nominees receiving fewer votes but will not count as a vote against the nominees.
-Broker non-votes will have no effect on the election of directors.
+Proposal One: Directors will be elected by a majority of the votes cast at the Annual Meeting.
+Broker non-votes and abstentions will have no effect on the election of directors.
 Our Board has adopted a "majority vote policy."
-Under this policy, any nominee for director in an uncontested election who receives a greater number of votes "withheld" from his or her election than votes "for" such election is required to tender his or her resignation following certification of the stockholder vote.
+Under this policy, any nominee for director in an uncontested election who receives a greater number of votes "against" his or her election than votes "for" such election is required to tender his or her resignation following certification of the stockholder vote.
 The Nominating and Corporate Governance Committee will promptly consider the tendered resignation and make a recommendation to the Board whether to accept or reject the resignation.

-Proposal Two: The advisory vote on executive compensation will be approved if the Votes Cast favoring the action exceed the Votes Cast opposing the action.
-Abstentions and broker non-votes are not considered a vote cast and therefore will have no effect on the outcome of this matter.
+Proposal Two: Approval of the advisory vote on executive compensation requires the affirmative vote of a majority of the votes cast on the matter.
+Abstentions and broker non-votes will have no effect on the outcome of this proposal.
 Because your vote on this matter is advisory, it will not be binding on the Company or the Board.
 However, the Compensation Committee will review the voting results and take them into consideration when making future decisions regarding executive compensation.

-Proposal Three: The advisory vote on the frequency of future stockholder advisory votes on executive compensation: the option of one year, two years or three years that receives the highest number of Votes Cast will be considered the frequency recommended by our stockholders.
+Proposal Three: The frequency of future stockholder advisory votes on executive compensation (one year, two years or three years) that receives the highest number of votes will be considered the frequency recommended by our stockholders.
+Abstentions and broker non-votes will have no effect on the outcome of this proposal.
 Because your vote on this matter is advisory, it will not be binding on the Company or the Board.
-Abstentions and broker non-votes will therefore have no effect on this vote.

-Proposal Four: The 2021 Incentive Plan will be approved if the Votes Cast favoring approval exceed the Votes Cast opposing approval.
-Abstentions and broker non-votes are not considered a vote cast and therefore will have no effect on the outcome of this matter.
+Proposal Four: Approval of the 2021 Incentive Plan requires the affirmative vote of a majority of the votes cast on the matter.
+Abstentions and broker non-votes will have no effect on the outcome of this proposal.

-Proposal Five: The 2021 Non-Employee Director Stock and Deferred Compensation Plan will be approved if the Votes Cast favoring approval exceed the Votes Cast opposing approval.
-Abstentions and broker non-votes are not considered a vote cast and therefore will have no effect on the outcome of this matter.
+Proposal Five: Approval of the 2021 Non-Employee Director Stock and Deferred Compensation Plan requires the affirmative vote of a majority of the votes cast on the matter.
+Abstentions and broker non-votes will have no effect on the outcome of this proposal.

-Proposal Six: The ratification of the selection of Deloitte & Touche LLP will be approved if the Votes Cast favoring the action exceed the Votes Cast opposing the action.
-Abstentions are not considered a vote cast and therefore will have no effect on the outcome of the ratification.
+Proposal Six: Ratification of the selection of Deloitte & Touche LLP requires the affirmative vote of a majority of the votes cast on the matter.
+Abstentions will have no effect on the outcome of the ratification.
 Because brokers have discretionary authority to vote on the ratification, we do not expect any broker non-votes in connection with the ratification.